GBeurier/pinard/docs/source/preprocessing.rst

-Pinard's ``preprocessing`` module provides a comprehensive set of preprocessing methods specifically designed for NIRS data.
+Nirs4all's ``preprocessing`` module provides a comprehensive set of preprocessing methods specifically designed for NIRS data.
 By utilizing these methods, researchers and practitioners can effectively preprocess their NIRS data, remove unwanted variations or noise, and enhance the quality of subsequent analysis or modeling.
 This module is a valuable resource for NIRS data preprocessing, enabling more accurate and reliable analysis in the field of NIRS spectroscopy.